FaiblUG/setIframeHeight/README.md

 This allows the user to reload, bookmark or share deep-linked iframe content within your parent frame.

-If you need to take action in your parent page whenever the deep link changes, e.g. to dynamically update social share buttons, you can listen to the window.setIframeHeight:deepLink:changed event:
+If you need to take action whenever the deep link changes, e.g. to dynamically update social share buttons, you can listen to the window.setIframeHeight:deepLink:changed event:

     jQuery(window).on('setIframeHeight:deepLink:changed', function(e, data) {
         console.log(data);
         // Object {childUrl: "http://..", parentUrl: "http://..."}
     });

+This event is fired in the parent page and in the iframe itself.

 #### Events